Macrometacorp/docs/docs/c8ql/c8ql-tutorial.md

 ![Locations_Table](/img/c8ql/tutorial/Locations_Table.png)

-## Create the Characters collection
+## Create the Characters Collection

 Before we can insert documents with C8QL, we need a place to put them in: a collection.